bitcraft/pytmx/readme.md

 *Released under the LGPL v3*

-PyTMX users:  I'm developing a new branch that uses the six module so I won't have to really worry about porting/backporting features between the python2 and python3 branch.
-Now is the time to let me know if there is a feature that you want added:  open an issue as a feature request.
-I estimate the new branch will be ready in a month or so.
+#### Out of date notice
+This branch is a few versions behind python3.
+The python3 branch brings in new feature parity with Tiled, new iterators, and python 2+3 compatibility from the same code!
+Please see the migration guide on the wiki and use the python3 branch for all new projects.
+I will merge the python3 branch with master in the future, and it will break a few things, but it won't be a difficult process.
+If you have an existing project and would like to use new features from Tiled 0.9.0+ then you will have to migrate.

-Thanks again to everyone who has been sending me emails and helping to make PyTMX a great addition to python and pygame!
+Thanks again to everyone who has been sending me emails, opening issues, and helping to make PyTMX a great addition to python and pygame!

 --leif